SELVAKUMARU/serverless-ec2-stop/README.md

 # serverless-ec2-stop

-we have a script to stop ec2 instances using python script based on tags.
+We have a script to stop ec2 instances using python script based on tags.

 Prerequisites